- 1 cup flour (all purpose)

-- 1/2 cup vegetable oil or 1/2 cup natural apple sauce for lowfat version
+- 1/2 cup coconut oil or 1/2 cup natural apple sauce for lowfat version

-- 1/2 cup sugar or 1/4 cup Splenda White Sugar for diabetic friendly version
+- 1/2 cup sugar or 1/4 cup Splenda White Sugar Blend for diabetic friendly version

-- 1/2 cup light brown sugar or 1/4 cup Splenda Brown Sugar for diabetic friendly version
+- 1/2 cup light brown sugar or 1/4 cup Splenda Brown Sugar Blend for diabetic friendly version

 - 2 large eggs

-- 1 3/4 cup shredded raw zucchini (pressed) – *see note below*
+- 1 3/4 cups shredded raw zucchini (pressed) – *see note below*

 - In a medium bowl whisk the flour, cocoa powder, baking soda, baking powder and salt.
 Set aside.

-- Using your stand mixer, beat the oil/(applesauce), sugars, eggs, vanilla extract and espresso powder for 3 minutes.
+- Using your stand mixer, beat the oil, sugars, eggs, chocolate extract and espresso powder for 3 minutes.